hguo/ftk/docs/synthetic.md

 ### Using FTK synthetic data sources in ParaView

 One can find the list of FTK synthetic data sources in the "Sources --> FTK" menu.
-These data sources can be combined with
+These data sources can be combined with filters under the "Filters --> FTK" menu.
+For many of the following examples, we provide `.pvsm` (ParaView state file format) for one to reproduce the results.
+FTK/ParaView plug-ins need to be correctly built and loaded before loading the `.pvsm` files we provide.

 ### Using FTK synthetic data sources in Python